alemart/speedy-vision/README.md

 ##### SpeedyMatrixExpr.map()

-`SpeedyMatrixExpr.map(blockRows: number, blockColumns: number, fn: Function, thisArg?: object): SpeedyMatrixExpr`
+`SpeedyMatrixExpr.map(blockRows: number, blockColumns: number, fn: Function): SpeedyMatrixExpr`

 This is a handy operation that lets you execute multiple computations at once.
 It is analogous to `Array.prototype.map()`.
 Given a function `fn` and a *m* x *bn* matrix *A* split into *b* blocks *B1*, *B2*, ..., *Bb* of equal size: